jupiter126/Linux_Custom_Control_Device/README.md

 			- Renamed from K90 to Linux Custom Control Device
 			- Remade readme a bit

-## T O D O
+## Todo

 - Implement multiple device support (partially done)

-## B U G S
+## Bugs

 - When catching the custom keys, 3 of the 18 make some noise on the primary channel: these are G9 G17 and G18.
 There's not much I can think of to solve this issue, so the best option in my opinion is not to use them.
 (G17 does play/pause and G18 stop on Amarok)
 - I think sometimes the keyboard sends the lock/unlock signal without my hitting the key (I can see the OSD information)
 - Certainly many more bugs :p

-## U S A G E
+## Usage

 ./getscancodes /dev/event/inputXX

 ## Options

-./LCCD_core.sh create ProfileName : Create a blank profile named "ProfileName" (avoid spaces and special characters in profile name)
+./LCCD_core.sh create ProfileName
+Create a blank profile named "ProfileName" (avoid spaces and special characters in profile name)

+./LCCD_core.sh switch#
-./LCCD_core.sh switch : Switch to next profile (we're not limited to 3 profiles, so create an extra profile rather than editing the blank one.)
+Switch to next profile (we're not limited to 3 profiles, so create an extra profile rather than editing the blank one.)